SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 - Offline Rendering is enabled by default.
 Offline rendering enables you to render and export stems faster than if you recorded playback using live audio (e.g. resampling).
 There are still improvements to be made to make offline rendering even faster, but it is significantly fast as is!
   - Offline rendering can be turned off in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\OFFLINE RENDERING`

-### Export Arrangement
+### Export Master Arrangement
 - Exporting all unmuted tracks as a single arrangement stem is disabled by default.
-This can be enabled in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\EXPORT ARRANGEMENT`
+This can be enabled in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\EXPORT MASTER ARRANGEMENT`

 ## Stem Export Menu